“Why Can’t I Cry?” Here’s What Might Be Going On If You Can’t Shed Tears

 The lump in your throat grows as your emotions come closer to the surface and yet… you can’t shed a tear.
 Can’t cry.
 You feel the sting behind your eyes but the tears won’t fall.
 Or maybe you just never feel like crying, no matter how sad or distressing a situation may be.

 Don’t worry, this is not something you should be ashamed of.
-If you can’t cry, then there are various reasons behind that.
+If you can’t cry event when you want to, then there are various reasons behind that.
 Reasons we’ll be exploring more in this blog.

 Crying, for many, is a cathartic experience.
 It helps release the intense emotions that are stuck inside.
 Yet, many people can’t seem to cry when they’re upset.
 It’s not that you’ve run out of tears.

 Scientifically speaking, an average human produces 15-30 gallons of tears per year!
 Most of these tears are designed to provide moisture to our eyes and flush out toxins.
 Our tear glands are always working.

 However, as you age, many medical conditions can affect your tear glands.
 Even medications such as antidepressants, birth control, or even conditions like diabetes can affect the production of tears.